boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/openid-support/redhat.md

 # Red Hat support for SSO authentication

-Red Hat Single Sign-On (RH-SSO) is based on the Keycloak project and allows you to secure your web applications by providing web single sign-on (SSO) capabilities based on popular standards like SAML 2.0, OpenID Connect, and OAuth 2.0.
+Red Hat Single Sign-On (RH-SSO) is based on the Keycloak project and allows you to secure your web applications by providing web single sign-on (SSO) capabilities based on popular standards like OpenID Connect, and OAuth 2.0.

 > **NOTE:** This feature is available in Bold BI Embedded Analytics, but not in Cloud Analytics Server.